scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to remove afflictions from up to 5 creatures.
 Make a spellcasting roll adding a terrible die for each creature targeted.
 On success you remove two negative conditions affecting each creature.
-Mass Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, Weakened, Paralyzed, Silenced, Fear, Sleep if it was caused by a magical effect, Petrification, or a condition inflicted by a spell of 4th level or lower.
+Mass Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, Weakened, Paralyzed, Silenced, Fear, Sleep if it was caused by a magical effect, Petrification, or any condition inflicted by a spell of 4th level or lower.

 Add a normal die for every level cast above 5th.

+#### Mass Healing Word
+*5th level*

+- **Casting Time:** 6 AP
+- **Range:** 5
+- **Duration:** instant

+Mend the wounds of up to 5 creatures in range you can see.
+Make a spellcasting roll adding 3 terrible dice.
+On success you heal each creature for 1 wound, adding a wound die for every success in your roll, up to a max of 4 wounds.

+Add an enhanced die and increase the max wounds healed by 1 for every level cast above 5th.

 #### Petrify
 *5th level*